The zen of Stafsnes – The hidden beach

 Other tracks & hikes on Heimaey

 Want to explore more of these spectacular views?
 Here you can find a variety of walking tracks around Heimaey.
-Not all of them involve scrambling up or sliding down steep slopes.
+And not all of them involve scrambling up or sliding down steep slopes.
+The biggest challenge is choosing one… 😉

 Where is Vestmannaeyjar?

 Vestmannaeyjar is a volcanic chain of islands just off the south coast of Iceland, directly across from Eyjafjallajökull.
 They are also known as the Westman Islands.
-Heimaey may look tiny on the map, but there’s a lot of spectacular scenery densely compressed into its 13,4 square kilometres.
-The ferry to Heimaey departs from Landeyjahöfn and takes 35 minutes.
-You’ll see the turn-off to the harbour near Seljalandsfoss on the Ring Road.
+The main island of Heimaey may look tiny on the map, but there’s a lot of spectacular scenery densely compressed into its 13,4 square kilometres.
+The ferry to Heimaey departs from Landeyjahöfn harbour and takes 35 minutes.
+You’ll see the turn-off to Landeyjahöfn near the Seljalandsfoss waterfall on the Ring Road.

-Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories, inspiration and updates.
+Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.

 More to explore & discover